leezorba/generalconference_scraper/README.md

 These codes will only output json and txt files.

 This scraper skips "specialty" talks such as church auditing report and sustaining church leaders.

-Will upload a Notebook example of finetuning an llm model